trebeljahr/trebeljahr.com/_booknotes/the-evolution-of-everything.md

 #### Chapter Summary:

 Human disasters of grand scale had a common theme since some time now, the ideas of overpopulation as formed originally by Malthus and the resulting need to control population by direct means of policy.
 The Potato Famine, Nazi Holocaust, Sterilisation Camps in India and the One Child Policy in China have that in common.
-And while we today look at those stories and ideas in absolute horror back then the people who promoted and pushed them were really convinced of doing the right thing for the right reasons and cheered on by the general public.
+And while we today look at those stories and ideas in absolute horror back then the people who promoted and pushed them were  convinced of doing the right thing for the right reasons and cheered on by the general public.
 And that is the scary bit.
 How can we be sure that the same is not happening to us right now in other areas?

 ## Chapter 12 - The Evolution of Leadership